-The Commission digital base map series will be updated using Wisconsin Department of Transportation State aid mileage summary maps to make changes in municipal boundaries; and using the aerial imagery recently obtained in the spring of 2020 to make changes in physical features.
+The Commission digital base map series will be updated using Wisconsin Department of Transportation State aid mileage summary maps to make changes in municipal boundaries; and using the aerial imagery obtained in the spring of 2020 to make changes in physical features.
 A variety of control survey data will be collected, collated, and disseminated including control survey summary diagrams; U.S. Public Land Survey corner and benchmark dossier sheets; and selected computer files.
-A project has been completed to update how the Commission disseminates the control survey data via an online document search application.
-This application now offers two methods of finding USPLSS corners; 1) locate USPLSS corners while interacting with base maps or 2) a user can run a query using Township, Range, and Section to locate the USPLSS corner(s).
+A project has been completed to update how the Commission disseminates the control survey data via a new online document search application.
+This new application now offers an efficient on-demand reports that are consistent in appearance as previous dossier sheets.
+The new application platform offers two methods of finding USPLSS corners; 1) locate USPLSS corners while interacting with base maps or 2) a user can run a query using Township, Range, and Section to locate the USPLSS corner(s).
 Maintenance work for monumented control survey corners established under previous programs will be carried out as required.

 The regional base mapping program and the regional control survey data program are continuous.
-Work will be conducted throughout 2021.
+Work will be conducted throughout 2022.

 Updated digital base maps will be produced as described above.
 Updated control survey data files will be produced.
 Maintenance of control survey stations will produce the basis for current control survey data files.
+Continue to update NAD83/2011 control survey summary diagrams and scan existing historical dossiers into database.

 Staff Position Hours

 Executive Director/Division Head 1,040

-Technical/Analyst 574
+Principal Engineer/Planner/Specialist 208

-Total Hours 1,614
+Technical/Analyst 416

-SEWRPC
+Total 1,664

-USDOT WisDOT (tax levy) Total
+USDOT WisDOT SEWRPC (tax levy) Total

 80% 10% 10% 100%

 \$120,000 \$15,000 \$15,000 \$150,000